github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 Overview
 ********

-Queries are programs written in QL.
-The QL queries included in the Semmle tools are designed to highlight issues related to the security, correctness, maintainability, and readability of a code base.
+Queries are programs written with CodeQL.
+They are designed to highlight issues related to the security, correctness, maintainability, and readability of a code base.
 You can also write custom queries to find specific issues relevant to your own project.
 Three important types of query are:

 - **Alert queries**: queries that highlight issues in specific locations in your code.
 - **Path queries**: queries that describe the flow of information between a source and a sink in your code.
 - **Metric queries**: queries that compute statistics for your code.

-You can add custom queries to `custom query packs <https://lgtm.com/help/lgtm/about-queries#what-are-query-packs>`__ to analyze your projects in `LGTM <https://lgtm.com>`__, use them to analyze a project using the `QL command-line tools <https://help.semmle.com/wiki/display/SD/QL+command-line+tools>`__, or you can contribute to Semmle's built-in queries in our `open source repository on GitHub <https://github.com/semmle/ql>`__.
+You can add custom queries to `custom query packs <https://lgtm.com/help/lgtm/about-queries#what-are-query-packs>`__ to analyze your projects in `LGTM <https://lgtm.com>`__, use them to analyze a project using the `command-line tools <https://help.semmle.com/wiki/display/SD/QL+command-line+tools>`__, or you can contribute to the standard CodeQL queries in our `open source repository on GitHub <https://github.com/semmle/ql>`__.

+..
+TODO: Change "command-line tools" to a link to the CodeQL CLI?
+Similarly, change "QL for Eclipse".

 .. pull-quote::